karimarttila/clojure/clj-ring-cljs-reagent-demo/simple-frontend/README.md

 ### Product Groups Page

-The most important exercise of the login page was to figure out how to use the [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token) to authorize the API call to get the product groups.
+The most important lesson of the Product Groups page was to figure out how to use the [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token) to authorize the API call to get the product groups.

 The lessons learned:

 - **Implemented the Authorization header parsing and token validation in the backend side**: see the longer description in the [Simple Server README.md](../simple-server/README.md).
-I was some time puzzled why this wasn't working until I realized that I have to add the "Authorization" http header as allowed header in my CORS handler.
+I was puzzled why this wasn't working until I realized that I have to add the "Authorization" http header as allowed header in my CORS handler, damn.
 - **Simple Frontend uses the token** it got in the Login page to pass it as part of the GET call to get the product groups.
 - **From Login page how to redirect to Product groups page?** I was puzzled about how to do this using [Secretary](https://github.com/gf3/secretary) library.
-Finally I didn't figure out any other way than to just set the location using plain Javascript: "(set! (.-location js/document) "/#/productgroups")"
+Finally I didn't figure out any other way than just to set the location using plain Javascript: "(set! (.-location js/document) "/#/productgroups")"
 - **Refreshing page resets app-state**.
-App-state is an r/atom in the core namespace and refreshing any page makes resets the atom.
+App-state is an r/atom in the core namespace and refreshing any page resets the atom.
 This is a bit of a problem since the user needs to go to the login page again.
-Therefore I stored the token also in the browser's local storage.
+Therefore I stored the token also in the browser's local storage - when requesting the token I first check the r/atom and if it isn't there I just fetch it from the browser's local storage.
 - **Table for showing product groups**.
-I realized that because of Figwheel hot loading changes to the browser the page gets screwed with any changes and I lost my atom value for product groups.
+I realized that because of Figwheel hot loading changes to the browser the page gets screwed during development (code changes in IDE) and I loose my atom value for product groups.
 For development purposes I created a temporary atom (my-dev-product-groups-atom) which keeps a sample of the data so that I can use it to test the function that creates the actual HTML table for product groups.
 This was pretty nice with ClojureScript.
+Once I was ready testing I just commented the temporary atom and turned on the actual atom.

 Some example screenshots of the page: